trishabanerjee27/Wikipedia-Article-Traffic-Analysis/README.md

-# DATA-512 Homework 1: Wikipedia Article Traffic Analysis
+# Wikipedia Article Traffic Analysis

 ## Project Goal
 The goal of this project is to construct, analyze, and publish a dataset of monthly article traffic for a set of pages from English Wikipedia related to rare diseases.
 The data spans from July 1, 2015, to September 30, 2024, and is sourced from the Wikimedia Pageviews API.
-This analysis is part of a homework assignment for the course DATA-512: Professionalism & Reproducibility.

 ## Source Data License and Terms of Use
 The data used in this project is sourced from the Wikimedia Foundation's public API.
 The dataset adheres to Wikimedia's [Terms of Use](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use), and it is licensed under the Creative Commons Attribution-ShareAlike 4.0 License ([CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
 According to the license, the data can be shared and adapted, provided appropriate attribution is given, and any derivative work is distributed under the same license.